floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Florida Bankruptcy Records?

 In Florida, bankruptcy records are documents outlining information on individuals and businesses that have filed for bankruptcy under the U.S. Bankruptcy Code.
-Bankruptcy courts are federal courts that have jurisdictions over all bankruptcy claims and filings in Florida.
+Bankruptcy courts are federal courts that have jurisdiction over all bankruptcy claims and filings in Florida.
 Florida bankruptcy courts are responsible for the filing, maintenance, and dissemination of bankruptcy records that are made available to the public upon request.
 The U.S. Bankruptcy Courts of Florida are:

 What do Florida Bankruptcy Records Contain?